Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Degree-of-freedom effects

 To isolate degree-of-freedom effects from the optimization dynamics, we exclude cases with poor convergence, i.e., those with a final loss above $10^{-3}$ (or a mean pointwise error over 3\%, roughly).
-These cases are limited by failures of optimization rather than the geometric relationship between the IM and its image.
+These cases are limited by failures of optimization rather than the topological relationship between $\mathcal{M}$ and $\mathcal{Y}$.
 For every $(d_\mathcal{M}, m)$ point in our dataset---spanning all the sensor configurations and reference--observer pairs described in Sec.~\ref{sec: cases: generation}---we compute the probability of successful reconstruction conditioned on $\mathscr{J}<10^{-3}$.
 Success is defined by $\mathrm{CS}_{\boldsymbol{U}} \geq 0.95$.
-Figure~\ref{fig: m vs dM} plots these probabilities in the $d_\mathcal{M}$--$m$ plane, along with the immersion line $m = d_\mathcal{M}$ and the embedding line $m = 2d_\mathcal{M} + 1$.
-Below the immersion line, reconstruction accuracy collapses to just a few percent.
+Figure~\ref{fig: m vs dM} plots these probabilities in the $(d_\mathcal{M}, m)$ plane, along with the immersion line $m = d_\mathcal{M}$ and the embedding line $m = 2d_\mathcal{M} + 1$.
+Below the immersion line, the chance of an accurate reconstruction collapses to just a few percent.
 Above the embedding line, the probability approaches unity.
 Between these bounds, the probabilities vary smoothly with $m$, reflecting a dependence on the specific reference trajectory and initial guess.
 The structure of Fig.~\ref{fig: m vs dM} supports the applicability of the immersion and embedding criteria.
 An immersion marks the onset of feasible reconstruction, and an embedding marks the regime in which a low loss reliably corresponds to an accurate reconstruction.